CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

   (+ (* a x) (* b y)))
 ```

-This implementation take is 4 numbers, However, we can define using data
+This implementation takes in 4 numbers.
+However, we can define a data
-abstraction a procedure that takes 4 anything and performs the appropriate
+abstraction as a procedure that takes 4 anything and performs the appropriate
 procedures defined for the data object on the data provided.
 The `add` and `mul`
 procedures determine the data type in question and use correct procedure for
 addition and multiplication respectably